 This exciting partnership with area middle and high school music programs continues this season, welcoming music students to attend our concerts and dress rehearsals at no cost, and encouraging talented young musicians to audition for a spot in our orchestra.
-We are also exploring collaborations with high school ensembles and preparing Special Q&A sessions for students with our Maestro!

 From Jacob Scherr